PrefectHQ/prefect/docs/concepts/flow-runners.md

 ## Using the universal flow runner

-By including a flow runner type for your deployment, you are specifying where your flow will run.
+By including a flow runner type for your deployment, you are specifying the infrastructure that will run your flow.
 If you want your flow to be able to run on any infrastructure, deferring the choice to the agent, you may either leave the `flow_runner` field blank or set it to a `UniversalFlowRunner`.

 The `UniversalFlowRunner` is useful when you want to use the universal settings without limiting the flow run to a specific type of infrastructure.